13 August 2020

 Tech stack’s evolution

-Once you choose, your tech stack may be still subject to changes.
+Once chosen, your tech stack may be still subject to changes.
 Sometimes, they must be revolutionary, such as switching from an outdated/legacy technology.
 However, most of the time they have a more evolutionary character:

 “When we decide to stop prioritizing some tech, we look at a few important things.
 What is the community behind a specific technology?
 Is it growing or not?
 How long does it take to master it?
 Will it take ages before our developers could make good use of it, or maybe it’s so easy that you can use it right away?
 How fast can we develop with it?
 Will it make development easier for us or not?
-How popular is the given technology in our clients’ projects?
+Is our client using popular tech stacks?

-Based on this information, we can decide if it is worth it to keep using a specific solution,” explains Adam Polak.
+Based on this information, we can decide if it is worth it to keep using a specific solution, or development tools.” explains Adam Polak.

 And will the general market trends influence the tech stack evolution at The Software House?“